 My name is Kyle W. Orton.
-I’m a Middle East analyst and a Research Fellow with the Henry Jackson Society, a London-based think tank.
+I’m a Research Fellow at the The Centre for the Response to Radicalisation and Terrorism (CRT) within the Henry Jackson Society, a London-based think tank.

-After a misbegotten degree in zoology (biology), I completed a social science Masters in Humanitarian Studies at the Liverpool School of Tropical Medicine that comprised elements of geopolitics, history, and practical skills in running a humanitarian program, the logical end-point of which would be work with a non-governmental organisation.
+After a misbegotten degree in zoology (biology), I completed a social science Masters at Liverpool University that comprised elements of geopolitics, history, and practical skills in running a humanitarian program, the logical end-point of which would be work with a non-governmental organisation.

-I have travelled quite widely, especially in Eastern Europe having been to all of the old Soviet satellite States except Romania, and in the Balkans—Bosnia, Serbia, and Croatia.
+I have travelled in Eastern Europe, to all of the old Soviet satellite States except Romania, and the Balkans—Bosnia, Serbia, and Croatia.
 I have also been to Turkey and Israel, took part in a voluntary course (teaching) in Kenya, and worked in Lebanon for my Masters on the healthcare system for the Syrian refugees.

 Having long been interested in the Arab world, and especially in ways that it might be reformed, I was very interested when the rebellions came to that region at the end of 2010, and followed the course of this “Arab Spring” from its inception.
 The carnage in Syria and its obvious importance for that whole region have made the subject my primary focus.